-Papers will be subject to peer review by appropriate members of the Editorial Board or external evaluators selected at the Editor's discretion.
+Papers will be subject to peer review by appropriate experts from Editorial Board or external evaluators selected by the Editorial board.

 Accept, with or without editorial revisions.

 Invite the authors to revise their manuscript to address specific concerns before a final decision is reached.

 Reject, but indicate to the authors that further work might justify a resubmission.

 Reject outright, typically on grounds of specialist interest, lack of novelty, insufficient conceptual advance or major technical and/or interpretational problems.